hartwigmedical/scripts/texts/dataRequestQuickStart.md

 ##### Contents of the gzipped tar file:
 - ./metadata directory (content depends on the specifics of the request).
-- ./data directory with various somatic data files per biopsy/set.
+- ./data directory with various somatic data files per biopsy.

 ##### Per biopsy the following files are present:
 - post_processed.vcf.gz (somatic SNVs and small INDELs).